GDSR - Applying, guidelines and resources

 However, the domicile requirement does not apply to other types of eligible expenditure.
 Examples of costs that may be paid to offshore providers include:

-• Software as a service and online hosting used in the development of a game.
+• Software as a service and online hosting used in the development of a game by NZ-based staff.

 • Overseas trademark registration for IP created during game development.